efou/Once-upon-a-time/documentation/intro.md

 **Term 11**

-Subscribe: By subscribing to other users, user gets notified by other user's actions such as uploads, downloads,ratings that have been given, critics that have been left and books that have been added to the want_to_read list.
+Subscribe: By subscribing to other users, user gets notified by other user's actions such as uploads, downloads,ratings that have been given, reviews that have been left and books that have been added to the want_to_read list.

 **Term 12**